Identify somatic short variants (SNVs and Indels) in one or more tumor samples from a single individual, with or without a matched normal sample.

 This workflow requires BAM files for each input tumor and normal sample.
 Input BAMs should be pre-processed as described in the GATK Best Practices for data pre-processing.

-There are two main steps to this workflow.
-First we generate a large set of candidate somatic variants, then we filter them to obtain a more confident set of somatic variant calls.
+There are two main steps to this workflow - first we generate a large set of candidate somatic variants, and then we filter them to obtain a more confident set of somatic variant calls.

 Call candidate variants

 Like HaplotypeCaller, Mutect2 calls SNVs and indels simultaneously via local de-novo assembly of haplotypes in an active region.
 That is, when Mutect2 encounters a region showing signs of somatic variation, it discards the existing mapping information and completely reassembles the reads in that region in order to generate candidate variant haplotypes.
 Like HaplotypeCaller, Mutect2 then aligns each read to each haplotype via the Pair-HMM algorithm to obtain a matrix of likelihoods.
 Finally, it applies a Bayesian somatic likelihoods model to obtain the log odds for alleles to be somatic variants versus sequencing errors.

 This step emits an estimate of the fraction of reads due to cross-sample contamination for each tumor sample and an estimate of the allelic copy number segmentation of each tumor sample.
 Unlike other contamination tools, CalculateContamination is designed to work well without a matched normal even in samples with significant copy number variation and makes no assumptions about the number of contaminating samples.